 The David and Helen Gurley Brown Institute for Media Innovation was founded in 2012 and is a joint effort between Stanford's School of Engineering and Columbia Journalism School (CJS).
 Each year, the Brown Institute awards close to $1M in grants and fellowships to foster new tools and modes of expression, and to create stories that escape the bounds of page and screen.
 We are committed to radical experimentation with the potential to define new priorities and practices for both engineering and journalism.

-Oversee the daily operation of and overall planning for the project team, consisting of developers, a designer, and graduate students in the computational or data sciences..
-Work with the Brown Institute Director, the Advisory Board, and the team's community manager to specify the functionality of the overall paywall system, and assess the range of IT infrastructures in newsrooms on top of which the product needs to function.
+Oversee the daily operation of and overall planning for the project team, consisting of Software and Machine Learning developers, a Designer, a Partnership Lead, and graduate students in the computational or data sciences.
+Work with the Brown Institute Director, the Advisory Board, and the team's Partnership Lead to specify the functionality of the overall paywall system, and assess the range of IT infrastructures in newsrooms on top of which the product needs to function.

 Identify collaboration opportunities with possibly existing development efforts in the same paywall "space" - the goal of this project is to add to an ecosystem, not duplicate effort.

 This is an externally funded position, contingent on performance and the continued availability of funding.

 Experience: 7+ years experience managing complex software projects and knowledge of basic product design strategies.
 Basic knowledge of machine learning and modern experimentation strategies like A/B testing and multi-arm bandits.
 Familiarity with applications of ML and their integration into larger software systems.

 While experience in product design and implementation is important, familiarity with the news industry is desirable but not required.
 Experience with software for newsrooms is desirable but not required.

 Experience supervising a small team of developers, assigning tasks and tracking progress.

 Experience overseeing complex software development projects, and be familiar with basic design processes to elicit product requirements from a user community.